Global-Health-Labs/DROP/docs/NAAT/NAAT Example Efforts.md

 - Primer sets (L1, L3, and L5)
 - Magnesium

-A definitive screening design (DSD) was used to determine the reagent conditions that gave the fastest time to positive without increasing off-target amplification.
-Using JMP software, the anticipated power for all variables tested was estimated to be between 0.99 and 1.
+A Definitive Screening Design (DSD) was employed to identify reagent conditions that yielded the fastest time-to-positive without increasing off-target amplification.
+Using JMP software, the estimated statistical power for all tested variables ranged between 0.99 - 1, indicating high confidence in the results.

-The starting mastermix conditions (as informed by NEB) were used as the control and was included on every plate.
-A total of 84 mastermixes were run including the control mastermix included across six PCR plates.
-For each mastermix, four technica replicates were run for both negative and positive (1000 copies/uL).
+The starting mastermix conditions, based on recommendations from New England Biolabs (NEB), were used as a control and included on every plate.
+In total, 84 mastermix formulations were tested—including the control—across six PCR plates.
+For each mastermix, four technical replicates were run for both negative controls and positive samples (1,000 copies/µL).

 ### Reagent Preparation